All Israel

 Politicians also expressed their rejection of the 21-day ceasefire proposal.
 Yair Golan, head of the new party The Democrats, said he would agree to a three-day ceasefire focused on finally implementing the terms of UN Security Council Resolution 1701

-Opposition leader Yair Lapid, head of Yesh Atid, expressed support for a ceasefire, but only for a seven-day period.
+Opposition leader Yair Lapid, head of the Yesh Atid party, expressed support for a ceasefire, but only up to a seven-day period.

 “The State of Israel should announce this morning that it accepts the Biden-Macron proposal for a ceasefire, but only for 7 days so as not to allow Hezbollah to rehabilitate its command-and-control systems,” Lapid said.
 "We will not accept any proposal that does not include removing Hezbollah from our northern border.
 Any proposal must allow the residents of the north to return safely to their homes immediately and lead to the resumption of negotiations for a hostage deal.
 Any violation – even the slightest – of the ceasefire will lead to Israel returning to attack with full force and in all areas of Lebanon."